Activated Protein C Resistance (APCR)

 Use

-Screening test for the factor V Leiden gene mutation and other causes of activated protein C resistance
+This test screens for the factor V Leiden gene mutation and other causes of activated protein C resistance.

 Limitations